Cartography-jpl/pynitf/doc/nitf_file.rst

       Base class of NITF segments.

-      Note not all segment types can have user_header or TREs.
+      Note not all segment types can have user_subheaders or TREs.
 Just to prevent needing special handling for each segment type, we include this in all segment types but set to None (for user_subheader) or an empty list (for